 What is Azure Container Instances?

 Containers are becoming the preferred way to package, deploy, and manage cloud applications.
-Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.
+Azure Container Instances offers the fastest and simplest way to run Linux or Windows containers in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.

 Fast startup times